keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 In this run, we have dropped the variables that did not make a statistically significant difference on home price.
 The summary printout is as follows:

 <img width="839" alt="Screen Shot 2023-03-11 at 10 24 30 AM" src="https://user-images.githubusercontent.com/111642763/224492853-29ce25d4-1eac-4030-9c18-4835c64397a1.png">

+The fourth model accounts for ~54% of the variance in sale price and models against a reference home with the following features:
+* Average living area
+* Average number of bathrooms
+* Home grade of 7 (average)
+* No waterfront
+* A public sewer system

+Based on the constant coefficient, a home with the aforementioned features can be expected to have a sale price around $941K.
+With the additional variables, homes with restricted sewer systems lack a statistically significant impact.
+Of the additional variables, "waterfront_YES" and "sewer_system_PRIVATE" have p-values < 0.05, and they are associated with a $1.45M and -$150K change in sale price, respectively.